Spectator Guide

 Meeting someone at the Finish?
 Use the Meet and Greet Area.

 The area is located at Horse Guards Avenue, Whitehall, Horse Guards Road and Horse Guards Parade and features Meeting Points labelled with letters.
 Choose a specific letter to meet at in advance.
-Don't rely solely on your phone, as reception might be spotty in congested areas.
+You can view these on the map below under "landmarks".
+Don't rely solely on your phone, as reception might be patchy in congested areas.

-Alternatively, you may want to agree a meeting place further away from the Finish Area.
-Some of the incredible charities involved with the TCS London Marathon will be hosting post-event receptions to celebrate their participants’ achievements, you can view these below.
+Some of the incredible charities involved with the TCS London Marathon will be hosting post-event receptions to celebrate their participants’ achievements.